 - Unemployment Rate: 3%

-With a low unemployment rate and the presence of tech giants like Amazon and Microsoft, Seattle is among the best cities for jobs.
-Along with easy access to plenty of outdoor activities—like kayaking at Discovery Park or hiking up scenic Mount Rainier—Emerald City’s passion for sustainability helps keep the city more eco-friendly, with initiatives to increase electric transportation and a Seattle Climate Action Plan to reach carbon neutrality by 2050.
+With a low unemployment rate and the presence of tech giants like Amazon, Tableau, and Highspot, Seattle is among the best cities for jobs.
+Along with easy access to plenty of outdoor activities in Seattle—like kayaking at Discovery Park or hiking up scenic Mount Rainier—Emerald City’s passion for sustainability helps keep the city more eco-friendly.
+The city has initiatives to increase electric transportation and climate plans to reduce Seattle’s carbon impact—including data and reporting greenhouse gas inventory.
 Those living in Seattle can also peruse goods from over 500 vendors at the famous Pike Place Market, contribute to the Gum Wall, catch interesting movies and documentaries at the annual Seattle International Film Festival, and rock out to show-stopping musical performances at Showbox.
 Plus, you’ll never be without a cup of Seattle coffee—the birthplace of Starbucks is also one of the best cities for coffee lovers!

 Need a place to store belongings while relocating to one of the best U.S. cities for young professionals?
 Extra Space Storage has secure self storage facilities located all over the country to accommodate your needs.
 Find cheap storage near you!